injenuity/injenuity/README.md

 - 👋 Hi, I’m @injenuity
 - 👀 I’m interested in dismantling white supremacy
 - 🌱 I’m currently learning GitHub, Agile, Patriarchy Smashing
-- 💞️ I’m looking to collaborate on becoming a better white person
+- 💞️ I’m looking to collaborate on building the blockchain metaverse
-- 📫 How to reach me: jen@hey.com
+- 📫 How to reach me: jendalby@gmail.com

 <!---
 injenuity/injenuity is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.